History of Woolley Edge services

 In the 1960s motorway service areas had proven to be a big hit with operators and the public, but Woolley Edge was the first sign that things were going to change.

 Design and Contract

 See also: M1 Service Area Planning

-As a result, no footbridge would be permitted between the two facilities, claiming it would be too difficult to build.
-Applicants were told the service area wouldn't be connected to the local road network because it would be too difficult.
+As a result, no footbridge was be permitted between the two facilities, as it would be too difficult to build.
+Applicants were told connections to the local road network would be too difficult too.
 These factors made the site even less attractive.

 Shell were rumoured to be interested but didn't bid.